espressif/esp-idf-provisioning-ios/README.md

 ```
 brew install swift-protobuf
 ```
-Next, confirm that the version that you have installed is `1.1.1`.
+Next, confirm that the version that you have installed is greater than `1.1.1`.

 ```
 $ protoc-gen-swift --version